-- 7.138 We take non-compliance with our directions, or any legal obligations we monitor and enforce, seriously.
-We look across the payment systems sector and, where appropriate, take targeted, timely and effective enforcement action to advance our statutory objectives and achieve positive outcomes, including by changing behaviour. - 7.139 Information that results in our considering whether to take enforcement action (that is, the opening of an investigation into whether there has been non-compliance and, if we conclude that there has, determining whether any financial penalty should be imposed and/or whether our finding of non-compliance should be made public) can come from various sources.
-For example: - information brought to our attention through a third-party complaint, report or other communication - information brought to our attention on a regulated person's own initiative; or - a report prepared by a skilled person, or information actively gathered by us in another way - 7.140 When we have information about a possible compliance failure, we will consider the appropriate course of action to take, if any.
+- 6.138 We take non-compliance with our directions, or any legal obligations we monitor and enforce, seriously.
+We look across the payment systems sector and, where appropriate, take targeted, timely and effective enforcement action to advance our statutory objectives and achieve positive outcomes, including by changing behaviour. - 6.139 Information that results in our considering whether to take enforcement action (that is, the opening of an investigation into whether there has been non-compliance and, if we conclude that there has, determining whether any financial penalty should be imposed and/or whether our finding of non-compliance should be made public) can come from various sources.
+For example: - information brought to our attention through a third-party complaint, report or other communication - information brought to our attention on a regulated person's own initiative; or - a report prepared by a skilled person, or information actively gathered by us in another way - 6.140 When we have information about a possible compliance failure, we will consider the appropriate course of action to take, if any.
 For example, we may seek additional information before deciding whether to: open an enforcement case; take no further action; take informal action; or make a direction.
 When deciding what action to take, we will have regard to a number of different factors, depending on the nature and facts of the specific case.
-These include the factors set out in our APF. - 7.141 When considering what sanction, if any, is appropriate to impose and when calculating any financial penalty, we will follow our IFR penalties guidance (as set out in Chapter 8).
-This contains a statement of the principles which we will apply in determining whether to impose a penalty and the amount of any penalty. - 7.142 It is important that firms comply with the law and their regulatory obligations.
+These include the factors set out in our APF. - 6.141 When considering what sanction, if any, is appropriate to impose and when calculating any financial penalty, we will follow our IFR penalties guidance (as set out in Chapter 8).
+This contains a statement of the principles which we will apply in determining whether to impose a penalty and the amount of any penalty. - 6.142 It is important that firms comply with the law and their regulatory obligations.
 If we find that there has been a compliance failure, our general approach will be to publish our finding (instead of, or in addition to, imposing any financial penalty).
 One of the purposes of taking enforcement action and imposing appropriate sanctions is to have a deterrent effect and communicate to regulated persons that non-compliance will be identified and addressed.
-Another is to increase public awareness of the regulatory obligations upon those we regulate.
+Another is to increase public awareness of the regulatory obligations upon those we regulate. - 6.143 We will not usually publish the fact that we have opened an enforcement case in respect of a particular matter at the time a case is opened.
+However, we may consider doing so where, for example, the matter relates to a matter of significant strategic importance to us and/or to industry.

-The PSR is required to publish such a statement by Regulation 6(3) of the PCIFRs.
+34. The PSR is required to publish such a statement by Regulation 6(3) of the PCIFRs.